-A few years ago, a study by French research team also found something.
+A few years ago, a study by a French research team also found something.
 That is the men who regularly drank at least two glasses of wine daily were 50 percent less likely than non-drinkers to suffer a second heart attack.
 Previous studies with yeast, a small species of worm, and fruit flies.
-Which have shown that resveratrol — a polyphenol antioxidant found in grapes, especially red grapes.
-Also particularly in northern latitudes pinot noir grapes are grow and used in wines coming from New York, Washington, and Oregon — is a life-extending compound.
+Which has shown that resveratrol — a polyphenol antioxidant found in grapes, especially red grapes.
+Also particularly in northern latitudes pinot noir grapes are grown and used in wines coming from New York, Washington, and Oregon — is a life-extending compound.

 In a new study from Italy, resveratrol has been used to increase the life span of a short-lived breed of tropical fish by more than 50%.
 Not only did fish given resveratrol in their food live longer than the control group, they stayed livelier as they aged and displayed better memory in stimulus/response tests.
 And the neurons in their brains didn’t decay as quickly when they died and were dissected.

 What is resveratrol